mjohnson324/MockDoc/docs/setup.md

   ALTER USER "MISSING_ROLE" CREATEDB;
 ```

 This will allow you to create a database as intended to run the project on your machine.
+On Ubuntu you will additionally need to setup your user with a password via `bash ALTER USER MISSING_ROLE PASSWORD _user_password_` to set up the database.

 Finally, you must set up rails secrets to run Geocoder and Google Maps.
 You will need the secrets.yml.key to add API keys.
 To add secrets: